semagrow/kobe/operator/readme.md

   evalImage: kostbabis/kobe-evaluator  #the eval image for kobe-operator

 ```
+- Under _spec.benchark_: here you place the benchmark name.
+It must be the same as the name of a KobeBenchmark resource
+you defined earlier.

+- Under _spec.federator_: here you place the federator name.
+It must be the same as the name of a KobeFederation resource
+you defined earlier.

--Under _spec.timesToRun_ : define the number of times you want the benchmark experiment to repeat.
+- Under _spec.timesToRun_ : define the number of times you want the benchmark experiment to repeat.

--Under _spec.dryRun_ : if set to true the federation will be created and the federator initialized and the health checks
+- Under _spec.dryRun_ : if set to true the federation will be created and the federator initialized and the health checks
 will also happen but the experiment will hang there and no eval job will run till this flag is changed.

--Under _forceNewInit_ : if set to true it will always try to run the init image that create a metadata file from a dataset.
+- Under _forceNewInit_ : if set to true it will always try to run the init image that create a metadata file from a dataset.
-If set to false it will check and use preexisting metadata files if they exist for a pair of dataset -federator.
+If set to false it will check and use preexisting metadata files if they exist for a pair of dataset - federator.
 It can be used to save time since metadata extraction for big dataset take a long time and makes sense to not repeat this process.
 This affects only the first init process with the image that makes a metadata file from a dataset dump or endpoint.
 The second init process that combines many init files to one will always run again before init complete.

+After your define the experiment apply it again with
+`kubectl apply -f my-kobe-experimen.yaml `
+To see the progress you can use `kubectl get pods` .The federation (that is the federator initialized with a set of datasets) will be the pod with a name same as the KobeExperiment.metadata.name .You can see the stage of the init containers that run the init process .
+You can also use `kubectl logs <federation-pod> -c initcontainer{0..x} ` to check the process of each one of them as well.
+Keep in mind that if forceNewInit is false only init containers that correspond to federator-dataset pairs that haven't initialized in the past will spawn.

+After the init process is done a set of jobs will spawn sequentially based on timesToRun number that will run the eval program.
+Currently to get the result of your benchmark you have to see the logs of these jobs using
+`kubectl logs <federation-<job_number>-<job hash> > `.
+This will print the result to your screen.